 Keep your sense of humour

-Every new circumstance and situation has its teething problems, whether that’s technical difficulties in setting up working from home, or getting the kids (or yourself!) used to homeschooling.
-While things like this can cause frustration, its important we see the funny side of things and keep our sense of humour during these times, in order to create memories to look back on and find some much-needed light relief for our wellbeing.
+Every new circumstance and situation has its teething problems, whether that’s technical difficulties in setting up working from home or getting the kids (or yourself!) used to homeschool.
+While things like this can cause frustration, it’s important we see the funny side of things and keep our sense of humour during these times in order to create memories to look back on and find some much-needed light relief for our wellbeing.
 Our team could write a hit comedy for all the hilarious technology fails and family intruders in video conferences we have experienced in just 3 weeks!

 You hear it every day on the news, but getting exercise during this time is not just essential for our physical health, but also our mental health during this time!
 Ensure you make use of your daily outdoor exercise allowance – whether that’s for a run or just a walk around the block to get your body moving – and make use of the indoors too.